-The Company's mining and exploration activities are subject to various laws and regulations governing the protection of the environment.
-These laws and regulations are continually changing and are generally becoming more restrictive.
-The Company believes its operations are in compliance with applicable laws and regulations in all material respects.
-The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations, but cannot predict the full amount of such future expenditures.
+The Company's mining and exploration activities are subject to various laws and regulations governing environmental protection.
+These laws and regulations are frequently changing and generally becoming more restrictive.
+The Company believes its operations are in compliance with applicable laws and regulations, in all material respects.
+The Company continuously makes expenditures to comply with such laws and regulations, but cannot predict the full amount of such future expenditures.